7Hakeem7/Web-Scraping-using-Spring-Boot/README.md

+## Please access the application on port: 8081 if port: 8080 is busy!

 # **Web Scraping with Trie**
 A Spring Boot-based application for web scraping and keyword management using a Trie data structure, with support for prefix-based searching and scheduled tasks.

 # **Features**
 🕷️ Web scraping: Scrapes web pages for specified keywords.

 📂 Trie-based search: Efficient prefix-based keyword search.

 📅 Scheduled scraping: Automates scraping tasks at regular intervals.

 🛠️ REST APIs: Four endpoints for managing scraping tasks and results.
 # **Technologies Used**
 - Java 17